Wenjing0916/Wenjing0916.github.io/index.md

 I am currently seeking a Ph.D. position for Fall 2024, and I believe my diverse background can offer fresh insights to your program.

-To learn more about my shift in academic interests and my academic journey, please explore my <a href="assets/files/Coursera Machine Learning Specialization.pdf" target="_blank">Statement of Purpose</a>.
+To learn more about my academic journey, please explore my <a href="assets/files/Coursera Machine Learning Specialization.pdf" target="_blank">Statement of Purpose</a>.

 ## Education
 **[2019.09-2022.06] Tongji University**, Shanghai, China